BELWARE-GmbH/Documentation-Website-MD/content/en-us/_index.md

 sections:
   - bgcolor: "#f7f8f9"
     type: card
     description: "In our portal you will find the documentation and help resources for our apps.
-They are divided into the two categories APPs on AppSource, our APPs directly from the Microsoft AppSource and APPs onPrem, our AppSource APPs available in the onpremise world."
+They are divided into the two categories Apps on AppSource, our Apps directly from the Microsoft AppSource and Apps onPrem, our AppSource Apps available in the onpremise world."
     color: "#000000"
     header:
       title: Our Solutions